Nate-BI/league-analysis/README.md

 ## Final Model

-We improved upon the baseline using feature transformations and a random forest classifier.
+We improved upon the baseline model by applying feature transformations and using a Random Forest classifier with hyperparameter tuning.
-This model captures non-linear interactions and improves prediction performance.
+This model captures potential non-linear interactions between performance metrics and player role.

+We used a `ColumnTransformer` to apply:
+- `StandardScaler` to `kills` and `deaths`, as these are approximately normally distributed;
+- `QuantileTransformer` to `assists`, due to its right-skewed distribution;
+- `dpm` was used without transformation.

+We performed grid search over two hyperparameters:
+- `n_estimators`: number of trees (50, 100)
+- `max_depth`: maximum tree depth (5, 10, None)

+The best parameters were:
+`max_depth = 10`, `n_estimators = 100`

 ### Final Model Performance
 <iframe src="assets/final-model.html" width="800" height="600" frameborder="0"></iframe>

-> Final accuracy: Higher than baseline, indicating clear statistical differences between Mid and Bot roles.
+> Final accuracy: **56.76%**, slightly lower than the baseline model (56.96%).
+> Although the final model did not outperform the baseline, it demonstrates careful feature engineering and the ability to capture more complex relationships between features and role classification.

 ---